hyamamoto/gentoo-bento/README.md

 The primary goal here is to create disposable, clean, idempotent, and updatable Gentoo bento base boxes.
-Also these definition files are meant to build "Your Stage 4" of Gentoo Linux destro.
+Also these definition files are meant to build "Your Stage 4" of Gentoo Linux distro.
 By updating stage4 for your own system, you eventually build your ideal environment and preserve it in a vagrant basebox.

 Stable features in this project will be pushed to the veewee repository, and